 Northern Kenya contains some of the country's most intact Forests

 Fire is the biggest threat faced by these forests.
-During the dry season, the thick shrub kind of flora covering most of the slopes are like a'petrol bomb', and because the slopes are so steep the fires rage right up into the cloud forests.
-Fires are mostly started by careless beekeepers who are not educated on smoking bees in a safe manner.
+During the dry season, the thick shrub covering most of the slopes act like a 'petrol bomb', and due to the slopes steepness the fires rage right up into the cloud forests.
+Fires are mostly started by careless honey gatherers and herders who fail to understand the implications of their actions.
+Livestock herders often irresponsibly burn their way through the thick undergrowth to clear paths up into

-will have better grazing.
-In area's where there are no
+their cattle will have better grazing.
+In area's where there

-elephants, we find that this problem is emphasised.
-This
+are no elephants, we find that this problem is emphasised.

 undergrowth that the herders can use, rather than burning